 SolidWorks is one of the most widely used CAD programs for Windows.
 If users like to use this application, they should ensure that the PC matches the SolidWorks system requirements.
-It is a strong piece of technology that enables developing different goods simpler than ever before owing to its 2D base with increased geometry possibilities as the CAD process advances.
+It is a strong piece of technology that enables the development of different goods simpler than ever before owing to its 2D base with increased geometry possibilities as the CAD process advances.
 SolidWorks is fantastic on Windows, but it is not ideal for Mac users, yet it can still be run on an iOS device.

 Know more about SolidWorks